rotundasoftware/cartero/README.md

 ## Packages and parcels

-cartero packages are just regular npm packages that include style and / or image assets, enumerated in glob notation.
+cartero packages are just regular npm packages that include style and / or image assets, enumerated in glob notation (as described in the [parcelify](https://github.com/rotundasoftware/parcelify) docs).
 For example,

 ```
 {